ruihong123/TimberSaw/README.md

-# dLSM: An LSM-Based Index for Memory Disaggregation
+# dLSM: An LSM-Based Index for RDMA-Enabled Memory Disaggregation

 dLSM is the first purpose-built LSM-based indexing system for the emerging disaggregated memory DBMSs. dLSM develops a series of optimizations to address the performance challenges. dLSM significantly reduces the software overhead (e.g., the overhead of synchronizing the in-memory write and flushing), to unlock the full potential of the fast RDMA networking. dLSM offloads the LSM-tree compaction to the remote memory node, and addresses a number of follow-up issues (e.g., RPC and garbage collection) to significantly reduce the data movement. dLSM is tuned to deprecate the concept of block structures to leverage the byte-addressability in RDMA-enabled disaggregated memory.
 Finally, dLSM optimizes the RDMA communication channel including customized RPC, asynchronous RDMA I/O, and optimized thread local queue pairs.

 ## Highlights
-* 1.8× ∼ 11.7× faster than disaggregated b-tree with pure write workload.
+* 1.8x ∼ 11.7x faster than disaggregated B-tree with pure write workload.
-* 1.6× ∼ 3.9× faster than adaptations of existing LSM-tree indexes over disaggregated memory with pure write workload.
+* 1.6x ∼ 3.9x faster than adaptations of existing LSM-tree indexes (e.g. RocksDB) over disaggregated memory with pure write workload.
-* Comparable performance to disaggregated b-tree in pure read and read intensive workloads.
+* Comparable performance to disaggregated B-tree in pure read and read intensive workloads.

 ## Usage
 * Keys and values are arbitrary byte arrays.
 * Data is stored sorted by key.
 * The basic operations are `Put(key,value)`, `Get(key)`, `Delete(key)`.
 * Users can create a transient snapshot to get a consistent view of data.
-* Forward iteration is supported over the data.
+* Forward iteration (range query) is supported over the data.
 ## Getting the Source
 ```bash
 git clone --recurse-submodules https://github.com/ruihong123/dLSM